section-engineering-education/engineering-education/content/articles/class-data-sharing-in-java-with-examples/index.md

 ### Introduction
 When using the Class Data Sharing(CDS) JVM capability, several Java Virtual Machines may share the memory of loaded classes.
 From Java 1.5, the Sun JVM has included a CDS.
-Because it only applied to system classes and serial trash collectors, it was seldom used.
+However, it was seldom used because it only applied to system classes and serial trash collectors.
-There were additional GC techniques and application classes in Oracle JDK 9 that made a big difference.
+AdditionalAdditional GC techniques and application classes in Oracle JDK 9 made a big difference.
 This was a paid functionality before JDK 10.
 Classes are stored in a memory-mapped file when utilizing CDS.
-The internal representation of this class is quicker to load since it may be shared by several JVMs.
+The internal representation of this class is quicker to load since several JVMs may share it.

 ### Table of contents
 - [What is data class sharing](#what-is-data-class-sharing)